Looking to save money while visiting Melbourne – but also don’t want to compromise on the number of attractions you see?

 The Melbourne and Beyond Pass is the bundle pulled together by global tour company Klook.

-I have a full review of the Klook Melbourne and Beyond Pass, but here’s a brief overview.
+I’ve used this Melbourne city pass myself and I have a full review of the Klook Melbourne and Beyond Pass, but here’s a brief overview.

-This pass also includes several attractions outside of the Melbourne metro area, so it’s great for people who want to explore further (hence the “beyond” in the package’s name!).
-These include Sovereign Hill in Ballarat, the Otway Fly Treetop Walk on the Great Ocean Road, and Enchanted Adventure Garden on the Mornington Peninsula.
+This pass also includes several attractions outside of the Melbourne metro area, so it’s great for people who want to explore further (hence the “beyond” in the package’s name).
+These include Sovereign Hill in Ballarat, the Otway Fly Treetop Walk on the Great Ocean Road and Enchanted Adventure Garden on the Mornington Peninsula.

 Because attractions can change, check the website for the full list of attractions.

 The pass is easy to use.
-You simply purchase the Melbourne pass based on how many attractions you want, activate it by reserving individual activities on your chosen dates and then enjoy some fabulous Melbourne sightseeing.
+You simply purchase the Melbourne pass based on how many activities you want, activate it by reserving individual activities on your chosen dates and then enjoy some fabulous Melbourne sightseeing.

 The pass is valid for 60 days from when it’s activated, giving people plenty of time to use it.
 You have to activate it within 30 days of purchase – which is easily done by reserving an activity.